Racism at work: how to stop discrimination in the workplace

 Racism is a real and pressing issue in society and in the workplace.
 Institutionalized racism is woven into our systems, processes and organizations.
 White people benefit from racism in the workplace (if we are white we are more likely to be chosen for a promotion) whereas, Black/Asian staff are systematically disadvantaged (more likely to be disciplined).

 There has been a recent and contested report on race, but a substantial body of evidence already exists detailing the impact of institutional racism, and also the intersections of, for example, race, social class and sex.
 According to the findings of the 2017 McGregor-Smith Review, which investigated the issues affecting Black or Asian people in the workplace, underemployment where people would like to work more hours than they do, is nearly a third greater than it is for white workers, and overall there is a 12% gap in the employment rate between Black or Asian and white workers.
-This directly impacts the UK’s ethnic pay gap – learn more in our guide.
+This directly impacts the USA’s ethnic pay gap – learn more here.

 Tackling racial discrimination at work isn’t just an ethical issue, it offers benefits for businesses too.
 The McGregor-Smith Review found that full representation of Black or Asian people in the labor market would increase the size of the economy of the UK by £24 billion, or 1.3% of GDP.
 And research by McKinsey found that ethnically diverse companies were 35% more likely to outperform non-diverse ones.